Raising a

 common in our former hometown paper

-other two began to close in on John Paul, he thought,
+other two began to close in on John Paul, he thought, I know

+how to defend myself!
 He blocked the next punch and delivered a

 blow to his aggressor’s mouth.
 Down went the bully, minus a front